Why do I need to avoid Tobacco and Alcohol?

 While you are under anaesthesia, you don’t have a blink reflex so small particles of makeup (especially mascara) can injure your eyes.
 Also, makeup, hair products and nail polish can be flammable and should not be worn when you are having surgery.

 Why do I have to avoid ibuprofen and aspirin?

 Ibuprofen and other NSAIDs (Aspirin)may affect the way platelets work and could interfere with normal blood clotting.
 Blood clotting is very important during surgery, so many doctors advise patients to stop taking ibuprofen and other NSAIDs.

 Why do I have to stop taking vitamins and supplements?

-Vitamins and supplements can effect your body in different ways so general rule when it comes to cosmetic surgery is to steer clear of taking vitamins and supplements pre-op to minimize bleeding, which, in turn, will help to keep bruising and swelling at a minimum, too
+Vitamins and supplements can affect your body in different ways so the general rule when it comes to cosmetic surgery is to steer clear of taking vitamins and supplements pre-op to minimize bleeding, which, in turn, will help to keep bruising and swelling at a minimum, too

-Why do I have to avoid any hair removal on surgery site before procedure?
+Why do I have to avoid any hair removal on the surgery site before the procedure?